VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: User Study

 \section{User Study}

-The user study evaluates the benefits and limitations of extending a chatbot with visualizations for human oversight and modification of context, and explores future directions.
-In this section, we describe the study design and related considerations.
+The goal of the user study was to explore the potential of providing users control over context engineering through data visualization.
+We wanted to understand if it is a viable approach, its potential advantages, disadvantages, and user perceptions.
+To this end, we conducted a qualitative study that enabled us to observe users interacting with the research prototype and engage them in a short post-session interview comparing VizCopilot with a chat-only interface.

-\paragraph{Study Design} The user study employed a within-subjects design comparing a simplified, text-based replica of M365 Copilot (Condition 1) and VizCopilot (Condition 2).
-Note that the replica in Condition 1 approximated the conversational functionalities of M365 Copilot but did not include the full feature set of the actual product.
-Condition 2 used the same conversational replica but augmented it with a visualization panel that afforded additional user interactions.
-This design ensured that the underlying chatbot capabilities remained identical across both conditions, isolating the effect of visualization.
+\paragraph{Study Design} Each participant interacted with both a chat-only Copilot, an interface modeled after M365 Copilot, and with VizCopilot.
+The interface for the chat-only Copilot approximated the conversational functionalities of M365 Copilot but did not include agentic features, such as setting up meetings, as we focus only on information sensemaking and synthesis.
+VizCopilot used the same conversational interface but augmented it with a visualization panel that afforded additional user interactions.
+This design ensured that the underlying chatbot capabilities remained identical across both conditions, so we could observe the effect of visualization.
 Participants completed similar information synthesis tasks in both conditions using the synthetic dataset about an AI companion company (\autoref{tab: task_sets}).

 \paragraph{Recruitment} We recruited 14 participants with prior experience using M365 Copilot via email invitation, including product designers, software engineers, and researchers, at both junior and senior levels.
 Each session lasted approximately one hour, and participants received \$40 as compensation.